jilek/Cryptocurrencies/README.md

 ## Results

+Detailed screenshots of every step in the flow for all four of this project's deliverables are in the **Appendix** below.

 #### Deliverable 1 - Preprocessing the Data for PCA

-Using our knowledge of Pandas, we preprocessed the dataset in order to perform PCA in Deliverable 2.
+Using our knowledge of Pandas, we preprocessed the dataset in order to perform PCA.

-Please see Figures A1 - A9 in the Appendix for complete details of Deliverable 1.
-The crypto_df dataframe is shown in Figure 1 below, which is a duplicate of Figure A7.
+Steps:
+1. Load the crypto_data.csv dataset.
+See Figure A1.
+2. Keep all the cryptocurrencies that are being traded.
+See Figure A2.
+3. Keep all the cryptocurrencies that have a working algorithm.
+  - The definition of 'working algorithm' was not explained, but the shape of the dataframe in the starter code remained the same (i.e. 1144 rows x 6 columns), so it must be assumed that all the cryptocurrencies in Figure A2 had 'working' algorithms.
+4. Remove the "IsTrading" column.
+See Figure A3.
+5. Remove rows that have at least 1 null value.
+See Figure A4.
+6. Keep the rows where coins are mined.
+See Figure A5.
+7. Create a new DataFrame that holds only the cryptocurrencies names.
+See Figure A6.
+8. Drop the 'CoinName' column since it's not going to be used on the clustering algorithm.
+See Figure A7.
+9. Use get_dummies() to create variables for text features.
+See Figure A8.
+10. Standardize the data with StandardScaler().
+See Figure A9.

+The crypto_df dataframe, which is the result of preprocessing of the crypto_data.csv file, is shown in Figure 1 (and A7), and is the checkpoint for Deliverable 1.

 Figure 1 - The crypto_df dataframe after all preprocessing but before encoding and scaling